austriapro/ebinterface-ubl-mapping/README.md

 * v4.5.5 - 2020-05-14
     * Updated to support ebInterface 6.0
+    * Fixed a divide by zero error if payableAmount is 0
 * v4.5.4 - 2020-04-01
     * Now ebInterface 5.0 `Contact` email addresses and telephone numbers are also mapped to UBL (see [issue #2](https://github.com/austriapro/ebinterface-ubl-mapping/issues/2))
 * v4.5.3 - 2020-02-07